 - Locate all safe deposit boxes.
 Arrange with executor or attorney to inventory contents.

 - Determine whether contents, if any, may be removed with receipt.

 Filing of Tax Returns

-- Collect individual tax returns for previous three years, and keep and deliver all tax documents to your attorney, including W-2s, 1099s, cancelled checks for contributions or estimated tax payments, etc.
+- Collect individual tax returns for the previous three years, and keep and deliver all tax documents to your attorney, including W-2s, 1099s, canceled checks for contributions or estimated tax payments, etc.